General description of offense within the game of basketball

 Moreover, inbound plays typically occur after stoppage of play and they are usually ran for the team’s best players, similar to set offenses.
 Therefore, inbound plays could be thought of as a sub-type of set play.

-What are strategies of basketball offense
+Strategies of basketball offense

 Strategies of basketball offense are essentially planned, structured actions, styles, or systems implemented by the coaching staff and generally utilized by all five offensive players on the floor to reach the ultimate objective of scoring points.